Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

-Boolean Operations {#occt_user_guides__boolean_operations}
+Boolean Operations {#specification__boolean_operations}
 =========================

 @tableofcontents

-@section occt_algorithms_1 Introduction
+@section specification__boolean_1 Introduction

+Boolean operations are used to create new shapes from the combinations of two groups of shapes.
-This document provides a comprehensive description of the Boolean Operation Algorithm (BOA) as it is  implemented in Open CASCADE Technology.
+This document provides a comprehensive description of the algorithms in the Boolean Operations Component as it is implemented in Open CASCADE Technology.
 The Boolean Component contains:

 * General Fuse Operator (GFA),
 * Boolean Operator (BOA),